Diablo (2025 film): Reception

 Cineparenting said 'the movie is a relentless, blood-soaked thrill ride packed with heart-pounding martial arts combat, shocking twists, and emotional depth'.
 Also, that it 'mixes explosive fight sequences with moments of surprising emotional weight' and 'the screenplay keeps viewers guessing until the final moments'.

+Crooked-Marquee stated 'Espinoza keeps the crisp, kinetic action moving from the first moment to the last'.

+We-Live-Entertainment gave it a 7/10 rating and said 'Zaror is a beast, and it’s fun watching him tear his way through basically everything in his attempts to reach his targets.
+Meanwhile, Adkins is selling his role as a figure from a past that this kidnapped girl never knew.
+Making all this come together in thrilling ways makes the action land with even greater impact.
+Yes, there’s still plenty of silliness here, but it’s silliness that pays off with action aplomb'.

 But-Why-Tho gave it a 7/10 and said Diablo is what you want your actioner to be.
 It’s loud, it doesn’t take itself too seriously, and its hero and villain work perfectly off each other.

 Fortress-Of-Solitude said Diablo sizzles with outstanding action' and 'It’s fist-pumping action to the core, and everyone involved in Diablo knows what the viewer is here for, dialing it up to the max.
 Honestly, don’t be surprised if this becomes your next Friday night delight'.